vlayer-xyz/vlayer/book/src/advanced/dev-and-production.md

 ## Prover modes
 Prover server supports two proving modes:
-- **FAKE**: Used for development and testing.
-It executes code and verifies the correctness of execution but does not perform actual proving.
-In this mode, the `Verifier` contract can confirm computations, but a malicious `Prover` could exploit the system.
+- **FAKE**: Designed for development and testing purposes, this mode executes code and verifies its correctness without performing actual proving.
+While the Verifier contract can confirm computations in this mode, it is susceptible to exploitation by a malicious Prover.```
 - **GROTH16**: Intended for production and final testing, this mode performs real proving.

 ### FAKE Mode